-The company went public in May 1997 and continued to expand its range of products.
+The online retailer went public in May 1997 and continued to expand its range of products.
 In 1999, Time named Bezos its Person of the Year for his efforts in popularising online shopping.
 The firm launched Amazon Web Services in 2002, which would evolve into its highly lucrative cloud computing arm following the 2006 acquisition of Elastic Compute Cloud.

 Amazon finally turned a profit for the first time in Q4 2001, earning $0.01 per share on revenues of more than $1 billion.
 It took another huge step forward by launching Amazon Marketplace, which allows third-party merchants to sell to Amazon customers.
 This now accounts for more than half of all sales on Amazon.

-It is building a second HQ in Virginia at a cost of $2.5 billion, and it continues to invest heavily in AI and cloud capacity while building its own delivery service.
+It is building a second HQ in Virginia at a cost of $2.5 billion, and it continues to invest heavily in AI and cloud capacity while building its own Amazon brand delivery service.
 It reported revenue of $386 billion in 2020, and net income of $21.3 billion, and it has around 800,000 employees spread across the globe.

 Historical performance of Amazon stock

 Anyone that sold back then will be kicking themselves now.
-It rallied to around $22 by the end of 2002, but it took another seven years for AMZN to break back above the $100 mark, hitting a price of $119 in October 2009.
+It rallied to around $22 by the end of 2002, but it took another seven years for Amazon stock to break back above the $100 mark, hitting a price of $119 in October 2009.
 It then went parabolic, soaring to more than $1,900 by September 2018.

 Trading Amazon CFDs